Planning a trip to Italy? Great! The Italy travel tips and advice below will help you do just that.

 Trieste is the capital city of this gorgeous, mountainous region.
 Emerald slopes roll out in every direction and the mish-mash of cultures here never fails to fascinate.
 It’s no wonder writers like Joyce and Hemingway found so much inspiration here.
 This region is one of the least visited in the country, meaning you’ll virtually have the place to yourself if you choose to go.
 Enjoy wine-tasting tours, long hikes through the countryside, the Roman ruins at Aquileia and the beach in Grado.

 Lazio is home to Italy’s world famous capital city, Rome.
 The cradle of civilization, Rome is a city filled to the brim with history and culture.
 From the Colosseum to the Trevi fountain, there are iconic landmarks on every street of Rome.
+Plus, there’s lots of great food to be found.
 It’s not a surprise that it’s the most popular of all tourist destinations in Italy.

 While technically its own country, Vatican City is one of the highlights of a trip to Rome.
 Marvel at the astonishing architecture of the Sistine Chapel and St. Peter’s Basilica.
 Whether you are Christian or not, a trip to the Vatican is a must – even if it’s just to say you’ve been to the world’s smallest country!